stephendolan/lucky_jumpstart/README.md

 #### CI/CD

-- 🤖 &nbsp; A handy dandy [Dependabot](https://dependabot.com/) configuration file
+- 🤖 &nbsp; A handy dandy [Dependabot](https://dependabot.com/) configuration file, and a workflow to handle auto-merging

-- 🔀 &nbsp; A [Mergify.io](https://mergify.io) configuration file to handle auto-merging dependency updates

 - A working GitHub Actions workflow with:
   - 💃 &nbsp; [Prettier](https://prettier.io/)